MEET OUR STAFF

 Olivia Romano, M.S.

-Olivia is a Psy.D student in the clinical psychology doctoral program at Chestnut Hill College.
+Olivia is a Psy.D. student in the clinical psychology doctoral program at Chestnut Hill College.
 She completed her B.A. in psychology at Rutgers University and her M.S. in clinical psychology at Chestnut Hill College.
-Olivia has worked with adolescents and young adults in various settings including outpatient clinics, private practice, and residential treatment facilities.
-She specializes in working with anxiety, trauma, interpersonal relationships, and family of origin issues.
-Her therapeutic style synthesizes various treatment models including psychodynamic, family systems, and cognitive behavioral.
-Olivia is dedicated to creating a safe therapeutic space that promotes awareness, empowerment, and growth.
+Olivia has worked with adults in various settings including outpatient clinics, private practice, and residential treatment facilities.
+Her clinical interests include anxiety, depression, trauma, interpersonal relationships, and family-of-origin issues.
+She integrates psychodynamic, family systems, and behavioral therapies into her approach.
+Olivia is dedicated to building a strong therapeutic relationship with her clients, creating a safe, empowering space that encourages awareness and growth.

 Front Office Staff